lanafrost/forgerock-doc-maven-plugin/README.md

 The plugin also adds a `.htaccess` file under `target/site/doc` indicating to Apache HTTPD server to compress text files like HTML and CSS.

+## Release Layout

+You can add a `release` goal to the site phase execution to prepare a version for release on docs.forgerock.org.
+After you add the release goal, be sure to turn off draft mode and add a release version.

+     mvn clean site -DisDraftMode=no -DreleaseVersion=1.0.0

 * * *
 This work is licensed under the Creative Commons